virajvchavan/stocks/README.md

 Deployed here:http://stocksdemo.herokuapp.com)

-What it does: Show real time stock market data in the form of table and graphs
+What it does: Show real time stock market data (fake, random data, just to simulate) in the form of table and graphs

 Subscribes to a Websocket(ws://stocks.mnet.website/) to fetch simulated stock market data.